firstred/postnl-api-php/docs/overview.rst

 ----------

 1. This library utilizes PSR-1, PSR-2, PSR-3, PSR-4, PSR-6 and PSR-7.
-2. The library is meant to be lean, fast and sticks to the standards of the SOAP API.
+2. The library is meant to be lean, fast and sticks to the standards of the REST API.
 This means that not every feature request will be accepted.
 3. The PostNL library has a minimum PHP version requirement of PHP 5.5.5.
 Pull requests must not require a PHP version greater than PHP 5.5.5.